TikhonJelvis/RL-book/chapter3/chapter3.md

 * MDP Bellman Policy Equations
 * MDP Bellman Optimality Equations
-* Theorem \ref{th:mdp_opt_vf_policy} about the existence of an Optimal Policy, and of each Optimal Policy achieving the Optimal Value Function
+* The statements on the existence of an Optimal Policy, and of each Optimal Policy achieving the Optimal Value Function